 Yes it is possible if you know your kid is notorious for illegally downloading things, infringing copyrights, trying to constantly find workarounds (like VPN's or identity blocking software) to try to maintain anonymity, then yes, it is possible that the parents will be held liable, which could substantially risk the family wealth.
 Most parents and kids fail to understand this significant legal risk.

-TIP: Parents also need to be careful about the legal risks of kids selling copyrighted software, music, videos, and games online.
+TIP: Parents also need to be careful about what their kids are doing on the internet.
 We have seen lawsuits that allege “vicarious copyright infringement” basically alleging that the subscriber to the ISP (i.e. the parent) is in charge of supervising and controlling anyone that uses the internet connection at a household, and even if the actual subscriber to Cox, Comcast, or Verizon, for example, are not the ones who illegally shared movies, this does not matter to the Plaintiff in a lawsuit, who may be forced to name the subscriber as a “DOE Defendant” figuring out who actually did the downloading at a later date, while still arguing for vicarious infringement.
 This same rationale could result in employers being held liable for the willful copyright infringement of their employees under a respondeat-superior theory (“let the master answer“).

 What is Bittorent (Torrenting) and how does it work?

 VIDEO: Click on the picture above to watch a video that explains the legal risks of Bittorrent and how it works in general.
 Make sure to click on the Red “V” to subscribe to our legal channel.
 This is probably the best and quickest way to understand the technology.

 What should you do if you receive a “cease and desist” letter?

 Here are Attorney Steve® essential BIG FIVE response tips:

 1. Don't panic (“this too shall pass,” and we will help you figure it out).
 Call us to discuss.